ruchitaborikar/Student-Registration-System-using-DOM/README.md

-# This is Student Registration System using DOM
+# Student Registration System using DOM